Click for Table of Contents

 In 2014, I relocated from Scotland to Bristol, as I attained a role at the University of Bristol in IT Services as a Unix/Linux Technical Lead.
 This role allowed me to get involved with architecture, infrastructure, virtualisation, operating systems and platforms that had any relation with/to Linux or Unix.

-The role started off with maintaining Sun Solaris M5000s systems and lead to providing a VM platforms (Hyper-V, Oracle Linux VM, VMWare) for researchers and academics to run services needed for their academic work.
+The role started off with maintaining Sun Solaris M5000s systems and led to providing VM platforms (Hyper-V, Oracle Linux VM, VMWare) and other services on Dell PowerEdge servers for IT service teams, researchers and academics to run services needed for their academic work, research and teaching.

 DevOps Engineer, start-up ISP